 Laurila: One last question: Is hitting fun?

 Tatis: “It is fun.
-When you’re going it’s the best feeling in the world.
+When you’re going good it’s the best feeling in the world.
 But trust me, when you’re going bad it’s the worst feeling in the world.
 That’s when it gets complicated.”

 Earlier “Talks Hitting” interviews can found within these links: Nolan Arenado, Cavan Biggio, Matt Chapman, Paul DeJong, Rick Eckstein, Drew Ferguson, Joey Gallo, Mitch Haniger, Michael Lorenzen, Daniel Murphy, Jesse Winker.